Malmand/energy-time-series-transfer-learning/README.md

 The Transformer produced competitive results but did not consistently outperform the LSTM.
 This demonstrates that model performance depends on the characteristics of the forecasting task.

-### Transfer learning
+### Transfer Learning

-Transfer learning provided a modest benefit when target-domain data were scarce, but the benefit was not uniform across all data availability levels.
+The largest positive effect occurs when only **10% of the grid-import training data** are available, with approximately **2.9% MAE improvement**.

+At 25% of the available target data, transfer learning instead results in approximately a **3.2% decrease in MAE performance**.
+At 50% the difference is close to zero, while at 100% transfer learning results in approximately a **0.9% decrease in MAE performance**.

+These results suggest that transferring knowledge from PV forecasting can provide a small benefit under severe target-data scarcity, but the benefit is not consistent as more target-domain data become available.

 ## Limitations